josemari29/scinet-site/pages/guide/CLC_Server_User_Guide.md

 **This document assumes that a licensed copy of CLC Genomics WorkBench 22 is installed locally and available to the user.**

 # Before You Begin

-Email [scinet_vrsc@USDA.GOV](mailto:scinet_vrsc@USDA.GOV?subject=CLC%20setup) so that the admins can setup the import/export directories and permissions for access.

-We need the following information:
+Make sure you have a licensed copy of CLC Genomics Workbench 22 installed locally and accessible to you.
+The admins will need to setup the import/export directories and permissions for access.
+Please contact [scinet_vrsc@USDA.GOV](mailto:scinet_vrsc@USDA.GOV?subject=CLC%20setup) with the following information:

 1. Path to your project directory.
 2. Do you need access to the mem nodes for your CLC workflow?